|

 (Most require "Honorable discharge" from the military service)

 - Military Funeral Honors: Upon request, and in Australia subject to personnel availability, DoD will provide military funeral honors consisting of folding and presentation of the United States flag and the playing of "Taps."
 The American Ex-Servicemen's Association strives to provide this service when the DoD is not able to do so - however, we cannot provide this service beyond the general Melbourne area at present.
 Please provide a copy of the DD 214 or discharge at the time of the request, if possible.
+If you do not have a discharge document, the next of kin can apply for a copy using the Standard Form 180, available from the NARA web site or here.

 - Burial Allowances: The VA will pay $300 burial and funeral allowances for Veterans who, at the time of "non-service connected" death, were entitled to receive a pension or compensation.
 See the VA Fact Sheet for more information.
 (May 2008)